-Anything associated with gang activity or affiliation-either directly or indirectly- will not be tolerated at Green Tech High.
-Any clothing item(s), manner of personal appearance (i.e. displaying colors,), hand signals, gestures, drawings or notes which are perceived as gang related are inappropriate and unacceptable at Green Tech High or school sponsored event.
+Anything associated with gang activity or affiliation-either directly or indirectly- will not be tolerated at Green Tech.
+Any clothing item(s), manner of personal appearance (i.e. displaying colors,), hand signals, gestures, drawings, notes or communication which are perceived as gang related are inappropriate and unacceptable at Green Tech or school sponsored events.
 Any violation of this policy will result in disciplinary actions up to immediate expulsion.